 Payment may be made in cash or by check.

-Credit and debit cards are not accepted.
+Visa and MasterCard credit and debit cards are accepted.

 The Dental Hygiene Clinic is located in the Health and Human Services Building (HHS), Room 107 in downtown Lansing.
 This building is located just west of the LCC Parking Ramp on Grand Avenue, and just south of Saginaw St, between Capital Avenue and Grand Avenue.